Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: Finite element approximation

-The final result we consider is the proof of \cref{th:FEMexistence-filtering} concerning the strong covergence of the filtered material distributions in $W^{1,p}(\Omega)$.
-The proof of this result follows a similar pattern to the proof of \cref{prop:FEM:filtering-rho}.
+The final result we consider is the proof of \cref{th:FEexistence-filtering} concerning the strong covergence of the filtered material distributions in $W^{1,q}(\Omega)$, $q \in [1,\infty)$.
+The proof of this result follows a similar pattern to the proof of \cref{prop:FE:filtering-rho}.
 Essentially, the goal is to prove strong convergence of an $\epsilon$-perturbed problem, then by proving convergence in the value of the norms, weak convergence, and utilizing the Radon--Riesz property, we deduce strong convergence.
-A summary is given in \cref{fig:relations2}.